ManchiLearning/eda-with-python-and-pandas-project/README.md

 # Exploratory Data Analysis With Python and Pandas Guided Project

-This repository hosts the materials covered in the Coursera Project Network's guided project: [Exploratory Data Analysis with Python and Pandas.](https://www.coursera.org/projects/exploratory-data-analysis-python-pandas)
+This repository hosts the materials covered in the Coursera Project Network's guided project: ["Exploratory Data Analysis with Python and Pandas"](https://www.coursera.org/projects/exploratory-data-analysis-python-pandas)

 In this project, you will learn: